Weather a Friend or Foe

 Chessmen of Mars.

 In Pellucidar, the eternal noonday sun was ever present

-With a planet like Venus, perpetually enveloped in clouds, one could
+With a planet like Venus, perpetually enveloped in clouds,

-in envisioning the world in which his characters walked.
+imagination in envisioning the world in which his characters walked.

 An example comes from Lost on Venus, Chapter 3.
-"The relative

-it is a diffused light that casts no well-defined shadows nor produces
+but it is a diffused light that casts no well-defined shadows nor produces

 contrasting highlights.
 There is an all-pervading glow from above that